beginnersbook.com

 public boolean addAll(Collection c)

-It adds all the elements of specified Collection c to the end of the calling list.
-It throws NullPointerException if the specified Collection is null.
+It appends all the elements of oldList to the newList.
+It throws NullPointerException, if oldList is null.

 import java.util.ArrayList;